fabiograsso/WIC-Lab-Milan-202312/013-security.md

 ---
 # Passwordless Users

-In this lab we will show how to add Passwordless users.
+In this section we will show how to add Passwordless users.
 For detailed information refer to the documentation.

 ## Enable Self Service Enrollment
 1. Add a new group called Passwordless following the instructions in Lab 1.